DoortjeSteketee/Twitter_gender_classification/README.md

 * retweet count
 * tweet text

-The data is stored in a list of dictionaries, every dictionary being a tweet that has the 4 extracted elements as keys and the corresponding values.
+The data is stored in a list of dictionaries (called updated_training_list), every dictionary being a tweet that has the 4 extracted elements as keys and the corresponding values.

 ### Processing the data
 To analyze the text written in the tweets we used spaCy to tokize and perform part-of-speech tagging as can be seen in section X. We chose not the lemmatize the text as the tweets are extremely short.
 By lemmatizing we could lose relevant information by making the tweets even shorter than they already are.
 By leaving the tweets as they are, we could focus on lexical variation more.
 We specifically looked at first person expressions such as 'I'm' and 'I am'.
 The lemma for 'I'm' and 'I am' is 'be', therefore lemmatizing these expressions would condense the lexical variation.